Blotch3D/Blotch3D/README.md

 convert the several primitive models to XNB files when Blotch3D is built.
-You can double-click "Content.mgcb" in the Blotch3D project to run the pipeline manager and add more standard files and resources and to convert to XNB outside of the build process.
+You can double-click "Content.mgcb" in the Blotch3D project to run the pipeline manager and add more standard files and resources and to convert to XNB outside of the build process. (see 'Quick Start for Windows' if you are using Visual Studio 2019).
 You can also copy an XNB file to a project's output folder, where the program can load it.

 When you create a new MonoGame project with the wizard, it sets up a